Every institution that serves high school students in California needs to submit courses to the A-G Course Management

 Types of course submissions

 Brand new courses are courses created by your institution.
-Before you start writing a course, review the A-G subject requirements to ensure course meets the criteria and guidelines of its respective subject area.
+Before you start writing a course, review the A-G subject requirements to ensure the course meets the criteria and guidelines of its respective subject area.

 See the Writing A-G courses page for information on course description requirements, guidance, and sample courses.

 Modeling after another institution's course

 Schools can model after courses already approved at another school using the "Model after another institution's course" feature on the A-G CMP.

 When modeling after another institution’s course, make edits to the course description as necessary to reflect how the course will be taught at your institution and meets current A-G subject requirements and submission requirements.

 Programs (e.g. the College Board Advanced Placement Program, CSU Early Assessment Program) submit their own standardized courses to UC for review.

 Students are not able to directly enroll in program courses to fulfill the A-G subject requirements.
 These courses are A-G approved for the program to sell or license their curriculum to be taught by teacher or administrator within the local high school or district.

 Program A-G reference lists can be found on the A-G Reference List website.